WayneDW/WayneDW.github.io/_posts/2024-03-09-neraul-ode.md

 ---
-title: 'Flow Matching and Stochastic Interpolant'
+title: 'Thoughts on Flow Matching, Rectified Flow, and Stochastic Interpolant'
-subtitle: TBD
+subtitle: The goal is conceptually appealing, but the way is not cheap.
-date: 2023-08-10
+date: 2024-03-09
 permalink: /posts/flow_match_stochastic_interpolant/
 category: Diffusion Model
 ---